LRZ-GM/pico-8-tutorials/README.md

 # pico-8-tutorials
-Games i developed following the game dev with pico zine.
+Games i developed with the assistance of tutorials, videos, or AI. the very begining of my game dev journer.